alem-01/alem_public/subjects/flutter_piscine/optionalSum/README.md

 ### Optional parameters

-In Dart you can also make function arguments optional, meaning that function can work without optional argument.
-If the optional parameter is not given, it is considered to be null.
+In Dart you can also make function arguments optional, meaning that a function can work even if the optional argument is omitted.
+If the optional parameter is omitted, it is considered to be null.

 Example of function with optional parameters: